-Like Al Pacino, Sean Connery plays William Forrester (a J.D.
-Salingeresque recluse who befriends a gentle student) as both crotchety and haunted.
+Al Pacino is played by Sean Connery, who plays William Forrester, a crotchety, haunted J.D.
+Salingeresque recluse who befriends a gentle student.
 His charge is a fresh-faced underclass kid (Rob Brown) who is attending a tony NY private school.

 In both films, the nemesis is a priggish, empty-suit of an educator who does his dastardly deeds mainly out of insecurity and spite.
-The bad guy in Finding Forrester (F. Murray Abraham) is actually really, really bad.
-He tries to railroad our hero by accusing him of plagiarism (Brown is writing under the tutelage of Connery).
-At one point, he actually whispers to Brown, “Don’t ever embarrass me in front of my class again.”
+The bad guy here (F. Murray Abraham) is actually really, really bad.
+Not only does he try to railroad our hero by accusing him of plagiarism (Brown is writing under the tutelage of Connery), he actually whispers to Brown, “Don’t ever embarrass me in front of my class again.”

 In Scent of a Woman, the day is saved by the appearance of Pacino at the honors trial of poor, fresh-faced Chris O’Donnell.
-In Finding Forrester, Connery makes the same entrance at the school, but instead of speaking up for the boy, he (SPOILER) slits F. Murray Abraham’s throat with an unseen dagger.
+In this film, Connery makes the same entrance at the school, but instead of speaking up for the boy, he (SPOILER) slits F. Murray Abraham’s throat with an unseen dagger.

-Okay, Connery doesn’t do that He pretty much does the same thing Pacino did, just a little less loud.
+Okay, Connery doesn’t do that He pretty much does the same thing Pacino did, he just doesn’t say “Hoo-wa!”

-This is by-the-numbers schmaltz, made just a little more bearable because director Gus Van Sant makes things visually interesting; rapper Busta’ Rhymes is around for a few yucks; and, Al Pacino is not in it.
+By-the-numbers schmaltz, made just a little more bearable because director Gus Van Sant makes things visually interesting; rapper Busta’ Rhymes is around for a few yucks; and, Pacino is not in it.